IHE/ITI.DeIdHandbook/DeID-handbook.md

 </tbody>
 </table>

-The DICOM standard PS 3.15 can be found at
-<http://medical.nema.org/Dicom/2011/11_15pu.pdf> and all the parts of
-the standard can be found at <http://medical.nema.org/standard.html>.
+The DICOM standard PS 3.15 can be found at <http://medical.nema.org/Dicom/2011/11_15pu.pdf> and all the parts of the standard can be found at <http://medical.nema.org/standard.html>.
 The standard is updated approximately annually, and the second reference will always point to the most recent versions.
 The complete list of actions and all attribute rules for the standard profiles can be found there.

-<span id="_Toc387912023" class="anchor"></span>Appendix C: ATNA and
-Other Logging Considerations
+# Appendix C: ATNA and Other Logging Considerations

 De-identification, pseudonymization, and re-identification are events that should be logged as part of the ATNA surveillance log.
 The specific audit messages that will be appropriate depend upon the usage, and will be profiled elsewhere.

 The ATNA message schema identifies codes in the ParticipantObjectDataLifeCycle that are appropriate to various kinds of de-identification activity:

 > “7” - De-identification
 >